• Skip to primary navigation

 Cooking ground beef, peppers and potatoes to make Mexican Picadillo

-Mexican Picadillo simmering in a pan
+Mexican Picadillo simmering in a pan, and ready to serve.

 Serve the Picadillo.
 Serve over cooked white rice or with warmed corn tortillas with extra peppers, spicy chili flakes and lime juice!
 Don’t forget your favorite hot sauce.